This experiment is about friction.

-We can pick up rice grains using a pair of chopsticks.
+You can also pick up rice grains using a pair of chopsticks all because of friction.

-But can you pick up a bottle of thousands of rice grains using only one chopstick?
+In this experiment, you will pick up a bottle of thousands of rice grains using only one chopstick.

 - uncooked rice grains